-The Compensation Committee is currently comprised of Messrs.
+The Compensation Committee is currently comprised of General Miller, Ret. and Messrs.
 Brass, Kern and Pucillo.
 Mr. Kern is the Chair of the Compensation Committee.
-The Compensation Committee met four times during fiscal year 2021 and, in addition, the Chair of the Compensation Committee maintained frequent communication with the other members of the Compensation Committee as well as the Company's Non-Executive Chairman and Chief Executive Officer regarding compensation matters.
-The Board has determined that each member of the Compensation Committee is independent, as defined by the rules of the NYSE and in accordance with the Bristow Categorical Standards.
+The Compensation Committee met four times during Transition Year Ended 2022 and, in addition, the Chair of the Compensation Committee maintained frequent communication with the other members of the Compensation Committee as well as the Company's Non-Executive Chairman and Chief Executive Officer regarding compensation matters.
+The Board has determined that each member of the Compensation Committee is independent, as defined by the rules of the NYSE, Section 10C-1 of the Exchange Act, and in accordance with the Bristow Categorical Standards.
 In addition, the members of the Compensation Committee qualify as "non-employee directors" for purposes of Rule 16b-3 under the Exchange Act.